Water Heater Sizing Calculator - First Hour Rating & Tank Size

 Calculate Hot Water Demand, Recovery Rate, and Compare Energy Costs by Fuel Type

 Free water heater sizing calculator for homeowners, plumbers, and HVAC contractors.
-Enter your household size, fixture count, and peak usage pattern to calculate first-hour rating (FHR), required recovery rate, and recommended tank size.
-Compare energy costs across gas, electric, propane, and heat pump water heaters.
-Supports both tank and tankless sizing with GPM demand calculations for on-demand systems.
+Enter household size, fixture count, and peak usage pattern to estimate a first-hour demand prompt, recovery rate, and tank range before checking actual model FHR/UEF data.
+Compare screening fuel-cost assumptions across gas, electric, propane, and heat pump water heaters.
+Supports tank and tankless first-pass checks with GPM demand calculations for on-demand systems.

-Gas Pipe Sizing Calculator →Calculate fixture units and pipe sizing for the supply system
+Gas Pipe Sizing Calculator →Check fixture units and pipe sizing for the supply system

 Water Heater Sizing Guide →How It Works